andyml123/andyml123.github.io/get-well-prayers.md

 ---
 <h2>Short Get Well Prayers</h2>

+These are very short and concise prayers that would fit perfectly in a card or on a note.

 <ul class="hearts">
 <li>At no time, nor in any way, will God ever fail His Children.
 May God keep you in his care as you recover.</li>